Val-M9/travel-trucks-app/README.md

 ## Getting started

-Clone repo with git clone.
-Install dependencies using your favorite manager npm/pnpm/yarn. npm run dev to start a development server
+Clone the repo using `git clone`.
+Then install dependencies using your preferred package manager (npm, pnpm, or yarn).

+To start the development server, run:

+**npm run dev**